- Nicolas Medtner: His Life and Music by Barrie Martyn (ISBN 0859679594, 1995)

 - Medtner and the Muse

-Hamish Milne's inaugural lecture to the University of London.
+Hamish Milne's inaugural lecture to the University of London in 2003

 - Medtner's key preferences